From Korea to the work floor: the rise of privacy as wellness

 Echoing the work from home environment, these elegant, wool-clad screens come in a range of soft, muted colours and are available in both full-length and tabletop versions.
 Offering excellent sound absorption qualities, these partitions work equally well in a hospitality or office setting.

-Office-ready furnishing fabrics
+Office-ready high performance furnishing fabrics

 Interested in upgrading office spaces?
 Contact us directly today to set up a FibreGuard fabrics presentation or find your nearest stockist.